Sheshikanthpulle/event-planner/README.md

 - PUT <baseurl>/v1/event : Organizer will use this API to update the existing event session status - Open session / Close session

-- GET <baseurl>/v1/event/{eventId} : This API will get all the details of the event including all the responses the event received till that time
+- GET <baseurl>/v1/event/{eventId} : This API will get all the details of the event including all the responses the event received till that time.
+This will give flexibility to the user to check event details and other responses without joining the event

-- POST <baseurl>/v1/event/{eventId} : User will use this API to post his response to the perticular event in session time
+- POST <baseurl>/v1/event/{eventId} : User will use this API to join or respond to the perticular event in session time.
+Users can also join the event without recording their response within the session time.

 Complete API information including request and response object details are provided in the swagger.yaml file.